-You probably have heard of Michael Phelps, the most decorated Olympian of all time—28 Olympic medals, 23 of which are gold.
-A lot of people claim that Michael Phelps has the perfect body for swimming fast and efficiently.
+You’ve probably heard of Michael Phelps, the most decorated Olympian of all time—28 Olympic medals, 23 of which are gold medals.
+A lot of people claim that he has the perfect body for swimming fast and efficiently.
 Perhaps most noteworthy is Michael Phelps’s height and wingspan.

 What is Michael Phelps wingspan, and did it really give him an advantage when swimming competitively?
 Let’s find out below.